Cornerstone Christian School, Palmerston North: History

-In 1987, the school began as a private Year 1 – 8 primary school, (for 5 to 13 year olds).
+In 1987, the school began as a private Year 1–8 primary school, (for 5 to 13 year olds).

 In 1994, the school became a state-integrated school overseen by a charitable trust.

 Between 1997 and 2007, the school purchased land, built classrooms, and gradually moved to its current location on Mihaere Drive.

-In 2013, the school was given approval by the Ministry of Education to expand from its existing state as a Year 1–8 primary school, to being a full Year 1 – 13 composite school (for 5 to 18 year olds).
+In 2013, the school was given approval by the Ministry of Education to expand from its existing state as a Year 1–8 primary school, to being a full Year 1–13 composite school (for 5 to 18 year olds).
 This would progress in stages, with an additional year group added between 2014 and 2018.
 The first secondary class began in 2014.

 In 2016, the school along with several other schools in the Manawatū-Whanganui region was closed for a day after a confirmed case of the measles.

 In 2017, the school became a founding member of the Lower North Island Christian Schools Community of Learning (COL), with principal Peter Ferrar appointed the COL's leadership role.

 In 2019, the school gained an additional building from Westmount school for the intermediate aged students.

 Principals

+Enrolment

+As a state-integrated school, Cornerstone Christian School charges compulsory attendance dues.
+For the 2025 school year, the attendance dues payable is $975 per year for students in years 1 to 8 and $1,225 per year for students in years 9 to 13.